KenticoDevTrev/XperienceCommunity.Baseline/installation.md

 If you are starting a brand new Kentico instance, please follow these instructions.

 1. Download the [Kentico 13 Experience Refresh 11](https://download.kentico.com/Xperience_13_Refresh11.exe) Installing file and install.
+2. Download the Baseline Starting Site and place somewhere in your file system (recommended a `web\yourprojectname` in the root of a drive, don't put under your user account folder)
+3. Delete the .gitkeep file found in the `KenticoAdmin` folder of the starting site.
-2. Run the Installer to install a fresh .net core MVC Solution
+4. Run the Installer to install a fresh .net core MVC Solution, pointing the installation location to the `KenticoAdmin` folder from the baseline project
    * I recommend creating a blank SQL database first, get the user and login set in it, and when installing to select **Install without database**, and once installation is finished and you run the admin, it will guide you through selecting an existing database and installing Kentico on it.
-3. Once your site is installed and you can run the admin application, install the NuGet packages outlined in the section **[Adding required Admin NuGet Packages](#Adding-required-Admin-NuGet-Packages)**
+5. Once your site is installed and you can run the admin application, install the NuGet packages outlined in the section **[Adding required Admin NuGet Packages](#Adding-required-Admin-NuGet-Packages)**
-4. Lastly, follow the instructions in **[Connecting the Starting Site](#Connecting-the-Starting-Site)** section
+6. Lastly, follow the instructions in **[Connecting the Starting Site](#Connecting-the-Starting-Site)** section

 ## Upgrading from Portal KX12
 If you are upgrading from 12 Portal Engine, you must first migrate your site to a 12 MVC [using the Kentico12to13Converter](https://github.com/KenticoDevTrev/KX12To13Converter).
 Then proceed to **[Upgrading from MVC KX12](#Upgrading-from-MVC-KX12)**